msftcangoblowm/logging-strict/README.rst

 **New in 1.2.x:**

-sphinx object inventories; eliminate sphinx warnings; package logo; .readthedocs.yml;
+sphinx object inventories; eliminate sphinx warnings; package logo; tox.ini;
-tox.ini; many .github/workflows; Tagged version on testpypi and pypi;
+many .github/workflows; Tagged version on testpypi, pypi, and readthedocs;

 **New in 1.1.x:**